Alligators that have been flushed down the toilet will end up living in the sewers down below the streets.

 - In Sewer, Gas & Electric there are entire hit squads patrolling the sewers on heavily armed gunboats in search of these and other critters (such as the plot-relevant Great White Shark codenamed "Meisterbrau").
 The turnover rate is atrocious.

 - In The Truth, ace salesman CMOT Dibbler briefly peddles a kind of "Fung Shooey".
 He is so good at it that one buyer discovers the Dragon of Unhappiness literally comes up through a lavatory which has been celestially mis-aligned and bites the believer in the bum.

 - One of the illustrations in the children's book "Underground" by David Macaulay shows a cutaway section of a city street.
 There's an alligator in the sewer.

-- One of the wesen in Grimm in an alligator-like creature.
+- The wesen from the "Cold Blooded (Part One)" episode of Grimm is an alligator-like creature.
 They originally served the Praetorian Guard and hid in the aqueducts after the fall of Rome.

 - Parodied in a Garfield strip, where Garfield falls into a sewer and meets up with a giant alligator that was in the sewer, along with a canary and a goldfish that have also become giant after ending up in the sewer.

 - A Sherman's Lagoon strip had Sherman and Megan lost in New York while on vacation.
 They get directions from an alligator in the sewer and comment that New York gets a bad rap since the alligator was very polite.

 - The Dragon Magazine #269 article, "Urban Legends" adapts the sewer gator legend for Dark•Matter.
 Rather than any human origin, the gators are introduced to the sewers by the Kinori to guard their subterranean bases.
 The Hoffman Institute have recently begun to find Kinori remains in the digestive tracts of the gators.

 - GURPS has a few different takes on the Urban Legend: